Use the diagnostic app for vibration symptoms

 The vibration itself is a symptom, but the cause may fail an MOT.
 Unsafe tyres, worn suspension, loose steering parts, faulty brakes, excessive wheel bearing play or damaged wheels can all create MOT issues.

-Useful guides: can tyre bulge fail MOT?, can wheel bearing fail MOT?, can suspension fail MOT? and can brake pads fail MOT?.
+Useful guides: can tyre bulge fail MOT?, can wheel bearing fail MOT?, can suspension fail MOT?, can brake pads fail MOT? and common MOT failure reasons UK.

 Frequently asked questions